Skip to main content

 Overview

-Exposure is calculated using two key inputs:
+Exposure is calculated from two inputs:

 Exposure = Probability × Cost of Breach

-If the probability of breach is 0.9 and the CoB is $10M, then:
+For example, if the probability of breach is 0.9 and the Cost of Breach is $10M: Exposure = 0.9 × $10M = $9M.

 Exposure reduction

-• The exposure reduction value estimates how much risk is reduced if a specific finding is fixed:
+The exposure reduction value estimates how much risk is removed if a specific finding is fixed.
+Each finding is assessed independently, without requiring other findings to be fixed.

 • Normalize real-world graph data